rust-lang/rustc-dev-guide/src/the-parser.md

 the token stream, and then execute the parser to get a `Crate` (the root AST node).

-To minimise the amount of copying that is done, both the `StringReader` and `Parser` have lifetimes which bind them to the parent `ParseSess`.
-This contains all the information needed while parsing, as well as the `SourceMap` itself.
+To minimise the amount of copying that is done, both [`StringReader`] and [`Parser`] have lifetimes which bind them to the parent `ParseSess`.
+This contains all the information needed while parsing, as well as the [`SourceMap`] itself.

 Note that while parsing, we may encounter macro definitions or invocations.
 We set these aside to be expanded (see [this chapter](./macro-expansion.md)).